Improved Rates for Differentially Private Stochastic Convex Optimization with Heavy-Tailed Data: Lower Bounds for DP SCO with Heavy-Tailed Data

 \section{Lower Bounds for DP SCO with Heavy-Tailed Data}

 In this section, we present our lower bounds for $\rho$-CDP SCO.
-Our results are generally attained by reducing from SCO to mean estimation, where similar connections have been explored when proving lower bounds for DP empirical risk minimization~\cite{BassilyST14}.
+Our results are generally attained by reducing from mean estimation to SCO, where similar connections have been explored when proving lower bounds for DP empirical risk minimization~\cite{BassilyST14}.
 In order to prove some of our lower bounds, we introduce a new technical tool, a CDP version of Fano's inequality (Theorem~\ref{thm:dp_fano}), which is of independent interest.